I’m Veronica Miller Jamison and I’ve been drawing and creating ever since I was little kid growing up in Pittsburgh.

 Now, I’m an artist and illustrator living in Philadelphia.
 I started out by creating Christmas cards that featuring women of color, and I now work across a variety of disciplines — portraits, patterns, stationery, children’s books and more.

 I work primarily in watercolor and inks.
 Vibrant, saturated colors are my favorite thing to play with.
 I like to experiment with creating textures and movement with brushstrokes.
-In my abstract work, I love playing with the movement and spontaneity of water and fluid media.

 WHAT I DO

+I have a particular passion for teaching, and helping people embrace their creative side.
 I am the fashion illustration instructor at Made Institute in Philadelphia, and have been part of the adjunct faculty in the fashion design and merchandising department at Drexel University.

 I also do live painting for events and brand activations.
 Check out the time-lapse video below of my live fashion painting process.